yznpku/POE-Trades-Companion/README.md

 - You receive a trade request while casually mapping?
 - Or right in the middle of an uber lab run?
-- Or even while you were AFK, a few minutes ago?
+- Maybe while you were AFK, a few minutes ago?

 **It all takes just a single click to give your buyer some attention.**

+Features:
+- Highly customizable.
+- Custom Buttons.
+Up to 9 buttons that can be repositioned, renamed, hotkeyed.
+- Hotkeys.
+Up to 8 basic and 16 advanded hotkeys.
+- Skins.
 Two skins are available.
-The regular system interface, or a POE-themed interface:
+The regular system interface, or a POE-themed interface.
+- Stats.
+Keep track of your past trades in a convenient interface.

 |System|Path of Exile|
 |---|---|